bitwarden/help/_articles/faqs/product-faqs.md

 3. Locate Auto-fill
 4. Tap on Auto-fill with Google and turn it off.

-### Q: How can I enable Auto-fill On Page Load?

-**A:** In order to perform an autofill when a website or page loads, you will want to go to Settings > Options and select  "Enable Auto-fill On Page Load".

-If you do not want to enable autofill when a page loads and still want the ability to autofill easily and quickly then you may want to try using the keyboard shortcuts or one of the other autofill methods shown here:  <https://help.bitwarden.com/article/auto-fill-browser/>

 ### Q: Can I download Bitwarden on F-Droid?
 I cannot find it.

 **A:** Yes, by adding our official private repo which removes all non-approved libraries: ​<https://mobileapp.bitwarden.com/fdroid/>